socthecat/thesis/README.md

 First, a diploma/certificate is minted to the institution's address (which is also the contract's owner), then it can be sent to the student's wallet.
 After this, the transaction is complete.

-You can check this project out live: (a link will be here)
+You can check this project out live: https://diploma-issuing.netlify.app/.
+Note that you can use it only if you're the contract owner.

 ## Viewing the project locally